nrennie/nrennie/README.md

 ### Hello 👋

 I'm Nicola Rennie, an academic and data scientist.
-Most of the projects you'll see here use R, although there is some Python, Julia, JavaScript, and CSS sprinkled throughout.
+Most of the projects you'll see here use either R, Python, Rust, or Julia, with some JavaScript and CSS (among other things) sprinkled throughout.

 Projects you'll find here: